sematext/docs/docs/agents/browser.md

 </script>
 ```

-The `/experience.js` should be pointing to the location of the built RUM script and the `strum` is the key under which the script will be available.
+The `/experience.js` should be pointing to the location of the built Experience script and the `strum` is the key under which the script will be available.

-### Configuring the RUM Script
+### Configuring the Experience Script

 To configure the script the `config` command needs to be sent providing the URL of the receiver which accepts the data and the token, which identifies the [Sematext Experience](https://sematext.com/experience) App.
 For example: